Let’s start the exploration with a few components to ease the creation of a GUI.

 'I discarded the input' print. entry delete

-Observe we only need the accessors #contents/#contents: to set and retrieve its content.
+Observe that we only need the accessors #contents/#contents: to set and retrieve its content.
 It is a very simple class to use.
-If dependency mechanism where to be needed, an intermediate object as the TextEntryDemo can still be used with the observer pattern.
+If dependency mechanisms were needed, an intermediate object such as the TextEntryDemo can still be used with the observer pattern.

-In example of text entry, we use layout to associate a text entry with a label.
-It is something very common when building a GUI, the LabelGroup does exactly that for an arbitrary number of morphs.
+In example of text entry, we used layout to associate a text entry with a label.
+It is a very common task when building a GUI.
+The LabelGroup does exactly that for an arbitrary number of morphs.

 Feature require: 'UI-Widgets'

-When creating a LabelGroup, we associate labels and widgets/controls in an unique group.
-In return the user gets a layout to be inserted in a dialog or a window.
+When creating a LabelGroup, we associate labels and widgets/controls into a unique group.
+In return, the user gets a layout to be inserted in a dialog or a window.

 (LabelGroup with: { 'First Name:' -> TextEntryMorph new.
 'Last Name:' -> TextEntryMorph new}) openInWorld